-- A copy of any application for an extension of time to file the return. - If applicable, schedules to substantiate the partner's share of Wisconsin partnership income (loss) reported in column C1. - Schedule MT for any partner who is subject to the alternative minimum tax and does not use the alternative method to calculate the tax.
+- A copy of any application for an extension of time to file the return. - If applicable, schedules to substantiate the partner's share of Wisconsin partnership income (loss) reported in column C1.

 Do not attach federal Form 1065 or 1065-B, Wisconsin Form 3, Wisconsin Form PW-1, the federal Schedules K-1, or the Wisconsin Schedules 3K-1.